-A charge of £40 for collection costs will be added to any debt still outstanding 60 days after invoice date.
+A charge for debt collection costs will be added to any debt still outstanding 60 days after invoice date.
 The Client will also be liable for any additional recoverable court costs relating to legal action necessary to enforce settlement.

 If for any reason you are concerned about settling your account as specified, we ask you discuss the matter prior to any work being undertaken with a member of staff.
 Queries regarding invoices must be raised within 7 days.
 Please note that instalments or part payment of an account may only be sanctioned with the express permission of the Clinical Directors or Small Animal Manager.